Slice of Life.

 EM: ‘Cause I’m scared.

 Now this is a puzzlement.
 Wasn’t it just last week that EM was scared of the dark, but here she is sitting in the dark by her own choice.
-Yet she is saying she has chosen the dark because she’s scared?
+And she is saying she has chosen the dark because she’s scared?

 Mommy: What are you scared of?

 EM, in a matter of fact voice: ‘Cause I’m scared of the bugs.
 They can’t see in the dark.
 They don’t eat carrots.

 Bug wisdom from EM: Scared of bugs?
 Turn off the lights so the bugs can’t see you!

 I think we will be hearing a lot more bug wisdom from EM this summer.

 So cute!
 EM’s logic makes perfect sense.
 Hope you share more of her bug wisdom with us!